-Most media reports and public statements from officers inside the base suggest that the international military are acting as if the conflict is over.
-Officials primarily seem concerned with the logistics of moving one-hundred-thousand troops and their equipment out of the country.
+Most media reports and public statements from officers inside the base suggest that the military is acting as if the conflict is over.
+Officials primarily seem concerned with the logistics of moving one hundred thousand troops and their equipment out of the country.
 Many journalists are packing for Syria, where they say the real conflict is.
 But other members of the international community are not leaving.
-Several international non-governmental organizations (INGOs) have made public calls to recommit to Afghanistan, and the United Nations is positioning itself to take the diplomatic lead back from the U.S. government.
-The problem with all this talk about “post-conflict reconstruction” is that few people are sure whether the conflict is actually over.
+Several international NGOs have made public calls to recommit to Afghanistan, and the United Nations is positioning itself to take the diplomatic lead back from the U.S. government.
+The problem with all this talk about postconflict reconstruction is that few people are sure whether the conflict is actually over.

-Many are feeling the war clouds gathering anew as former local commanders reassert themselves, and merchants who have made money supplying the international military look for other less licit and more destabilizing goods to trade, like opium and arms.
+Many are feeling the war clouds gathering anew as former local commanders reassert themselves, and merchants who have made money supplying the international military look for other, less licit and more destabilizing goods to trade, like opium and arms.
 Other young people, however, say that there are still business opportunities, profits to be made, and development funds to secure before the majority of the international presence leaves the country.
-Urban youth, particularly from the historically oppressed Hazara minority group, are actively setting up political parties and other civic groups.2 Perhaps the upcoming elections will provide a peaceful transition.
+Urban youth, particularly from the historically oppressed Hazara minority group, are actively setting up political parties and other civic groups (see Larson and Coburn 2014).
+Perhaps the upcoming elections will provide a peaceful transition.
 Or perhaps with little international presence to play referee, no single leader will emerge and civil war will return.
 No one is certain, and it is difficult to prepare for both eventualities simultaneously.

-Whether international and Afghan key actors decide that the country is “post-conflict” or Afghanistan is left to become a “failed state” has a direct effect on the lived experiences of the villagers.
+Whether international and Afghan key actors decide that the country is postconflict or leave Afghanistan to become a “failed state” has a direct effect on the lived experiences of villagers.
 If the international military considers the insurgency ongoing, then counterinsurgency logic suggests that the international community will support the local warlord (who has committed war crimes) because he can provide stability (a central aspect of winning hearts and minds).
-However, if instead the focus is going to be on post-conflict state building, best practice suggests marginalizing such figures and building a transparent governance system.
-In this case, funds are likely to flow towards the district government’s office, which, although weak and corrupt, is the only local manifestation of the national government.
-For the young shop owner in the bazaar, this creates a real dilemma.
-If the local government is going to continue be supported by the international community, they should expand their networks and continue building their businesses.
-If the international military, however, is going to support tribal elders and other militia leaders, then their support for the government could put them in danger and families should start planning their exit strategies in case war does return.
+However, if instead the focus is going to be on postconflict state-building, best practice suggests marginalizing such figures and building a transparent governance system.
+In this case, funds are likely to flow toward the district government’s office, which, although weak and corrupt, is the only local manifestation of the national government.
+For the young shopowner in the bazaar, this creates a real dilemma.
+If the local government is going to continue being supported by the international community, businesses should expand their networks.
+If the international military, however, is going to support tribal elders and other militia leaders, then business owners’ support for the government could put them in danger and their families should start planning exit strategies in case war does return.

-Describing a place as post-conflict is expedient for those overseeing the intervention, but the term implies a process that is far more predictable than experienced by actors on the ground.
-In the current literature on state building, security is supplied by foreign actors, encouraging local populations to invest both economically and politically in the country.3 Stability, it is assumed, leads to growth and prosperity, making everyone more invested in maintaining stability, leading to more growth.
-In Afghanistan, neither state building nor development, however, has led to stability.
+Describing a place as postconflict is expedient for those overseeing the intervention, but the term implies a process that is far more predictable than experienced by actors on the ground.
+In the current literature on state building, security is supplied by foreign actors, encouraging local populations to invest both economically and politically in the country (see Ghani and Lockhart 2009).
+Stability, it is assumed, leads to growth and prosperity, making everyone more invested in maintaining stability, leading to more growth.
+In Afghanistan, neither state=building nor development, however, has led to stability.
 In fact, in some areas, a corrupt, parasitical government, strengthened by international funds, has actually contributed to renewed conflict in areas that had stabilized after the initial U.S. invasion.

-Terms like post-conflict whisper seductively simple narratives that ignore the contradictions, conflicts, and complications of international intervention.
+Terms like postconflict whisper seductively simple narratives that ignore the contradictions, conflicts, and complications of international intervention.
 The young men of the village realize, rather, that conflict in Afghanistan had no simple beginning and is unlikely to have a simple end.
-Having finished their discussion with the local elder, the troops moved back towards their compound.
-The men on the mosque steps turned away, towards an uncertain future.
+Having finished their discussion with the local elder, the troops moved back toward their compound.
+The men on the mosque steps turned away toward an uncertain future.

-The research referred to in this article was conducted with a grant from Bennington College and follows up research conducted from 2006 to 2008 in a community twenty miles to the west, published in Coburn, Noah.
-2011.
-Bazaar Politics: Power and Pottery in an Afghan Market Town.
-Stanford, Calif.: Stanford University Press.
-Some of the themes explored here are also explored in a joint ethnographic and art exhibition entitled (Un)Governed Spaces with Gregory Thielker, the Republic Gallery, Paris (2013) and Bennington College, Vt.
-(2014).
+The research described in this essay was conducted with a grant from Bennington College and builds on research conducted from 2006 to 2008 in a community twenty miles to the west, published in my 2011 book Bazaar Politics: Power and Pottery in an Afghan Market Town.
+Some of the themes touched on here are also explored in a joint ethnographic and art exhibition entitled (Un)Governed Spaces, with Gregory Thielker, which was presented at the Republic Gallery in Paris (2013) and Bennington College (2014).

-See Anna Larson and Noah Coburn.
-January 2014.
-“Youth Mobilization and Political Constraints in Afghanistan: The Y Factor” Special Report 341.
-Washington: The United States Institute of Peace.
+Larson, Anna and Noah Coburn.
+2014.
+“Youth Mobilization and Political Constraints in Afghanistan: The Y Factor.”
+Special Report no. 341.
+Washington: United States Institute of Peace.